- Basic Benefits of SEO on E-commerce

 - never stack redirects (one is more than enough)

-- avoid duplicate content (and very similar content versions)
+- avoid content duplication (and very similar content versions)

 - use Google’s search console to be aware of any technical issues on your site Google might have found to solve them as soon as possible

-To maximize the impact of SEO efforts on any e-commerce site, it is crucial to know the site’s specific situation in terms of SEO best practices.
-This can only be done through the aid of an ecommerce SEO audit, which
+To maximize the impact of SEO efforts on any ecommerce store, it is crucial to know the site’s specific situation in SEO best practices.
+You can do this through the aid of an e-commerce SEO site audit, which

 - checks the health of the site